asynts/writer/NOTES.md

     -   Start rendering some text.

--   The idea is that, if we want to change the model, we delete all the layout nodes that correspond to that model node and all the following layout nodes.
-    Then, we can just recompute these.
-    Even simpler would be, if we just discard the whole layout tree.

 -   There is another aspect that I didn't really think about.
     When we are cascading the style, this will differ between the model and layout nodes.
     The model nodes have essentially a linked list of styles that are applied to each node.